 Asset elements are created for each Asset.
 In each of these Assets, metadata describes that individual Asset and the ContentID refers to metadata for that Asset.
-Note that these identifiers are for the Asset, not for the season/collection.
+Note that these identifiers are for the individual Assets.
 Typically, these will be the EIDR Edit for that work.